abbbi/abbbi.github.io/projects.md

 permalink: /projects/
 ---

-Some little projects i like to work on in my spare time.
+Small projects i like to work on in my spare time.

 ### virtnbdbackup